SC-11 - Trusted Path

 Control requirements

-The information system establishes a trusted communications path between the user and the following security functions of the system: [IBM Assignment: ISV-defined security functions to include at a minimum, information system authentication and re-authentication].
+Permit users to invoke the trusted communications path for communications between the user and the following security functions of the system, including at a minimum, authentication and re-authentication: [IBM Assignment: ISV-defined security functions to include at a minimum, information system authentication and re-authentication].

 Implementation guidance